 Paul serves as a volunteer and board member for several organizations throughout the Delaware Valley including entering his 36th season coaching youth baseball.
 He was a former member and president of the Prospect Park Recreation Board and the Prospect Park Youth Club (Nick Saravo Memorial Award recipient in 2019).
 Paul is chair of the Delaware County Interactive Gaming Revenue Authority where he helps to distribute grants to non-profit and first responders.
 He was also appointed to the Delaware County Authority early in 2023.
 Paul serves as board chair of Affordable Housing Centers of Pennsylvania, former board vice-chair of Rock to the Future, and is an elected committee representative of the MCCC Faculty Union Local #4272 part of the American Federation of Teachers labor union.

-Paul was elected to Prospect Park Council in 2023.
-His achievements as a Prospect Park Councilman include establishing monthly office hours to increase communication with residents; repairing or replacing many of our park benches and bleachers; installed LED lights at Moore’s Lake building; opened pickleball courts; installed security cameras at our parks; planted over 550 tree & shrub saplings at Witmer, Park Square, Moore’s Lake, and Morton’s Homestead; founded and organized the MLK Day of Service; introduced Anti Hate Resolution and Women’s History Month Resolution; and acknowledged Pride Month and the Proclamation of Juneteenth.
+Paul was elected to Prospect Park Council in 2023 and served as chair of the Buildings & Parks Committee.
+He was appointed Council President on January 5th, 2026 and serves as chair of the Finance & Administration Committee.
+His achievements as a Prospect Park Councilman include establishing monthly office hours to increase communication with residents; repairing or replacing many of our park benches and bleachers; installed LED lights at Moore’s Lake building; opened pickleball courts; installed security cameras at our parks; planted over 575 tree & shrub saplings at Witmer, Park Square, Moore’s Lake, and Morton’s Homestead; founded and organized the MLK Day of Service; introduced Anti Hate Resolution and Women’s History Month Resolution; and acknowledged Pride Month and the Proclamation of Juneteenth.

 Ashley is a Staff Auditor at Meridian Bank, a mother of two, and a volunteer member of the Prospect Park Fire Company Ladies Auxiliary.
 She is a graduate of West Chester University with a Bachelors in Education.
 Ashley is an experienced Operations Officer with a strong background in the banking industry.
-Ashley was elected in November, 2025, and will begin her term in 2026.
+Councilwoman Deihl was sworn in on January 5th, 2026 and serves as Council Vice President and chair of the Public Safety Committee.

 Council Member Ellen Wedemeyer

 Ellen is a consultant, trainer, online learning facilitator for Harvard University, and a lifelong Prospect Park resident.
 She holds a Certificate in Advanced Educational Leadership from Harvard, a Doctorate in Education from Immaculata University, an MBA from St. Joseph's University, and a Masters Degree in Music from Indiana University.
 She is Chief Innovation Officer at People for People Charter School, and formerly served as Assistant Superintendent for the Archdiocese of Philadelphia.
 She is a published author and a board certified music therapist, specializing in working with Veterans of the Special Forces living with PTSD.
-Ellen was elected in November, 2025, and will begin her term in 2026.
+Council Member Wedemeyer was sworn in on January 5th, 2026 and is chair of the Library & Recreation Committee.

 Council Member Lauren Silva

 Lauren is a wife and mother who has called Prospect Park home since 2020.
 Lauren's professional journey began as a collegiate field hockey coach and personal trainer, and her passion for physical and mental well-being remains foundational in her personal life.
 In recent years, Lauren has expanded her expertise through project management roles in construction and IT.
 As a dedicated advocate, Lauren is eager to bring her energy and teamwork-driven approach to the Borough Council, ensuring that Prospect Park continues to be an inviting and forward-thinking community.
-Lauren was elected in November, 2025, and will begin her term in 2026.
+Council Member Silva was sworn in on January 5th, 2026 and serves as Council Pro Tempore and chair of the Public Works Committee.

 Councilman Jonathon Vattima

 Jonathon is an IT professional for the County of Delaware and a lifelong resident of Prospect Park.
 While employed in the Elections Bureau and Treasury Department, he served as a union shop steward for AFSCME Union Local 13.
 He is currently finishing a degree in Network Administration and Cyber Security at Delaware County Community College with honors.
 Jonathan believes that volunteering and being involved is just one part of making this borough better for everyone.
 Jonathon is running for Council to help make the parks safer, the streets cleaner, our residents happier, and to represent each and every person in our great community.
-Jonathon was elected in November, 2025, and will begin his term in 2026.
+Councilman Vattima was sworn in on January 5th, 2026 and serves as chair of the Planning & Zoning Committee.

 Council Member Joseph Zabczynski

 Joseph is a U.S. Army Veteran, small business owner, and dedicated volunteer in our community.
 He earned his masters degree in Agribusiness Management from Delaware Valley University and founded his beekeeping company to support pollinators in suburban environments.
-Joseph serves Prospect Park as a Penn State extension Master Gardener and a Cornell certified Master Beekeeper.
+Joseph serves Prospect Park as a Penn State extension Master Gardener, a PHS Tree Tender, and a Cornell certified Master Beekeeper.
 He volunteers with local veteran organizations, animal shelters, and with the ACLU-PA.
-Joseph enjoys spending his free time exploring Delaware County's many trails with his dog, Happy.
-Joseph was elected in November, 2025, and will begin his term in 2026.
+Joseph enjoys spending his free time exploring Delaware County's many trails with his dogs.
+Council Member Zabczynski was sworn in on January 5th, 2026 and serves as chair of the Buildings & Parks Committee.

 Inspectors of Election